Lennon: Noah is loud and clear -- rotation has arrived

 “Yeah, I felt like I was pretty close to rock bottom,” Syndergaard said.
 “So it was kind of an adapt-or-die situation.
 And it feels like a huge weight has been lifted off my shoulders.”

-But that changed in the past five days, as Syndergaard’s gem punctuated the most impressive stretch by the rotation so far, pitching to a 1.83 ERA with nine walks and 29 strikeouts (in 34 1/3 innings) since Matz took the mound Sunday afternoon.
+But that changed in the past five days, as Syndergaard’s gem punctuated the most impressive stretch by the rotation so far, pitching to a 1.83 ERA with nine walks and 29 strikeouts (in 34 1⁄3 innings) since Matz took the mound Sunday.
 The Mets also got what they desperately hoped for in the pair of back-to-back rebound starts by Syndergaard and Jacob deGrom, with the latter providing seven scoreless innings (six Ks) in Wednesday night’s 1-0 loss to the Reds.

 Regardless of the Mets’ public stance, there was anxiety building around deGrom, as the reigning Cy Young winner hadn’t looked like himself for a month, with a 9.69 ERA and a 1.103 OPS to show for his previous three starts.
 There also was the not-so-small matter of the IL stint thanks to a bout of elbow soreness, which deGrom quickly dismissed but was burned into the psyche of the Metsville population.